SamperQuinto/SamperQuinto/README.md

 &#127891; Physics graduated from Universidad de Murcia, mastered in Quantum Computing from Universidad Internacional de La Rioja.
 Currently developing my practices in Quanvia.

-&#128216; I am interested in the development of quantum algorithms but I am currently focus on quantum annealing and implementation of quantum machine learning in sentiment analysis.
+&#128216; I am interested in development of quantum algorithms but I am currently focus on quantum annealing and implementation of quantum machine learning in sentiment analysis.

 &#128188; Open to work.